zjx14250/Behind-floating-breakwaters-waves-prediction/Readme.md

-### This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection"

 ## Introduction

 This research aims to develop a novel deep learning framework called the Exogenous-to-Endogenous Frequency-Aware Network (E2E-FANet), with the direct objective of achieving high-precision prediction of free surface elevation behind floating breakwaters.